pimbrouwers/Donald/README.md

 ## Command Builder

-At the core of Donald is a computation expression for building `IDbCommand` instances.
+At the core of Donald is a computation expression for building `DbUnit` instances, which encapsulate `IDbCommand` allowing additional properties to be configured prior to execution.
 It exposes five modification points:

 1. `cmdText` - SQL statement you intend to execute (default: `String.empty`).
 2. `cmdParam` - Input parameters for your statement (default: `[]`).
 3. `cmdType` - Type of command you want to execute (default: `CommandType.Text`)
 4. `cmdTran` - Transaction to assign to command.
 5. `cmdTimeout` - The maximum time a command can run for (default: underlying DbCommand default, usually 30 seconds)
-6. `cmdBehavior` - The `CommandBehavior` setting for the `IDbCommand` (default: `CommandBehavior.SequentialAccess`).
+6. `cmdBehavior` - The `CommandBehavior` setting for the `DbUnit` (default: `CommandBehavior.SequentialAccess`).

 ## Reading Values